jaeflo/jaeflo.github.io/_posts/2020-05-05-hack-the-box-traceback.md

 ## Foothold

-I had to try a couple of them, and finally, `smevk.php` did the thing.
+I had to try a couple of these shells, and finally, `smevk.php` worked.
 The creds for the webshell were still default, so I could log in with `admin:admin`.

 ![webshell](/images/traceback/webshell.png)